NHLBI/LLM_Chat_Interface/README.md

 ## Building and Launching

-To build and host the Web Chat 1 application:
+To build and host the LLM Chat Interface application:

 1. Clone the repository to your local or server environment.
 2. Ensure you have the necessary dependencies installed (as specified in the Code Dependencies section below).